flarum/framework/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "\U0001F680 Feature Request"
+name: "🚀 Feature Request"
-about: "I have a suggestion (and may want to implement it \U0001F642)!"
+about: "I have a suggestion (and may want to implement it 🙂)!"

 ---

 <!--
-Note: The issue tracker is only for serious feature requests which have had a bit of thought and planning put into them.
-If you just have an idea you would like to flesh out, please post in the Flarum Community: https://discuss.flarum.org/t/feedback
+Note: The issue tracker is only for serious requests which have had some thought and planning put into them.
+If you just have an idea you would like to discuss, please post in the Flarum Community: https://discuss.flarum.org/t/feedback
 -->

 ## Feature Request